Education in the Democratic Republic of the Congo: Public and private schools

 Until 2019, public primary education was not universally free.
 Fees, initially introduced in the 1980s to cover teacher salaries and school operating costs, became a formalized source of household financing in the 1990s, which allowed the system to continue functioning despite recurrent teacher strikes and state collapse.
 In 2014, per-student expenditure was estimated at USD 50, roughly one-fourth of the average expenditure across Sub-Saharan Africa.
 Quality deficits were evident in teacher shortages, inadequate infrastructure, limited access to textbooks, and low teacher qualifications.
-In September 2019, the government introduced a flagship policy offering free primary education, which represents an annual investment of over USD 1 billion in human capital.
-The World Bank supported this initiative through its largest-ever primary education operation in the country, a four-year, USD 800 million results-based financing program aimed at education governance reforms, systems strengthening, and long-term sustainability.
+In September 2019, the government introduced a flagship policy offering free primary education, which represents an annual investment of over US$1 billion in human capital.
+The World Bank supported this initiative through its largest-ever primary education operation in the country, a four-year, US$800 million results-based financing program aimed at education governance reforms, systems strengthening, and long-term sustainability.

 Approved private schools (écoles rivées agréées) are founded by individuals or organizations and operate under official state regulations that govern accreditation, academic programs, supervision, and teaching assessments.
 These schools do not receive subsidies from the State, meaning that parents cover all expenses.
 A large number of them are part of National Association of Approved Private Schools (Association Nationale des Écoles Privées Agréées; ASSONEPA), while others are affiliated with the Collective of Approved Private Schools of Congo (Collectif des Écoles Privées Agréées du Congo; CEPACO).
 The private education system has undergone considerable expansion over time.
 During the 2001–2002 school year, there were 2,195 primary and 1,205 secondary private schools, compared to only 378 and 109, respectively, in the 1986–1987 school year.